Samineh-Naghavi/Prediction-Loan-Repayments-by-Classification-Models/README.md

 The support vector machine (SVM) is a classifier that represents the training data as points in space separated into categories by a gap as wide as possible.
 New points are then added to space by predicting which category they fall into and which space they will belong to.
 A SVM is a supervised ML model that uses classification algorithms for two-group classification problems.
 After giving an SVM model sets of labeled training data for each category, they enable to categorize new text.
 A SVM takes these data points and outputs the hyperplane (i.e., two dimensions as a line) that best separates the tags.
 This line is the decision boundary.
 Support vectors are data points that are closer to the hyperplane and influence the position and orientation of the hyperplane.
 The margin of the classifier are maximised by using these support vectors.
 Deleting the support vectors will change the position of the hyperplane.

 ## K-fold Cross-Validation
 The k-fold cross-validation procedure is a standard method for estimating the performance of a ML algorithm or configuration on a dataset.
 Use cross-validation to detect overfitting, failing to generalize a pattern.
-In the classification model it used to find the the highest accuracy by using the optimal hyper parameters.
+In the classification model it used to find the the highest accuracy by using the optimal hyperparameters.

 A single run of the k-fold cross-validation procedure may result in a noisy estimate of model performance.
-Different splits of the data may result in very different results.
+Different splits of the data may result in very different outcomes.
 Repeated k-fold cross-validation provides a way to improve the estimated performance of a ML model.
 This involves simply repeating the cross-validation procedure multiple times and reporting the mean result across all folds from all runs.
 This mean result is expected to be a more accurate estimate of the true unknown underlying mean performance of the model on the dataset, as calculated using the standard error.

 ## Grid Search
 Grid search allows to find the optimal values of the hyperparameters in any model to get higher accuracy.
 Hyperparameter optimization or tuning is the problem of choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter is a parameter whose value is used to control the learning process.
 By contrast, the values of other parameters (typically node weights) are learned.